Can you feel that?

 Take a deep breath and attempt the first question you’re confident about.

-Once the first phase is over, go back to the questions about which you’re not so sure.
+Once the first phase is over, go back to the questions you’re not sure.

 Create a Separate Column for Rough Work, and Mark it So